Codesee-io/docs/docs/upgrade-hosted-version.md

+---
+hide:
+  - toc
+---
+# Upgrading hosted to the latest version

-1. From the root of your app, install the latest codesee packages:
+1. From the root of your app, install the latest CodeSee packages:

     === "npm"